taketin/mail-iso-2022-jp/README.md

 ### Gems ###

-* `mail` 2.2.6 or higher, but lower than or equal to 2.4.4
+* `mail` 2.2.6 or higher, but lower than or equal to 2.5.2

-    Note: The latest `mail` 2.5.0 is not yet supported.

 ### Ruby on Rails (Optional) ###